-- 8.3 Teton County Health Department.
+8.3 Teton County Health Department.

 The mission of the Teton County Health Department (TCHD) is to promote the health and wellbeing of the Jackson Hole community through protection and prevention efforts, in collaboration with an engaged public and other community partners.
 The Airport gave its first formal report to TCHD and sought its consultation by letter of October 13, 2020.
-The Airport will provide reports to and seek consultation with TCHD as appropriate. - 8.4 Teton Conservation District.
+The Airport will provide reports to and seek consultation with TCHD as appropriate.

+8.4 Teton Conservation District.

 The Teton Conservation District (TCD) is a special district established under Wyoming law, which is established by local residents to conserve natural resources and develop locally driven solutions for environmental concerns.
 Its mission is to work with the community in the conservation of natural resources for the health and benefit of people and the environment.
-Upon being informed of the presence of PFAS in groundwater under and surrounding the Airport, in August 2020 TCD stepped forward and awarded the Airport Board a \$40,000 grant to assist in the testing of off-Airport water wells to determine the extent of PFAS migration.
+Upon being informed of the presence of PFAS in groundwater under and surrounding the airfield, in August 2020 TCD stepped forward and awarded the Airport Board a \$40,000 grant to assist in the testing of off-airfield water wells to determine the extent of PFAS migration.
 This grant has assisted in making possible water testing and determining which homes should be provided with water filtration systems at Airport expense.
 The Airport is reporting to TCD on those test results and will provide reports to, and seek consultation with, TCD as appropriate and consistent with the terms of the grant.

-In addition to the above agencies, the Airport will periodically provide reports on progress under this Plan to the FAA, the Wyoming Aeronautics Commission, the Town of Jackson and Teton County.
+In addition to the above agencies, the Airport will periodically provide reports on progress under this Plan to other agencies as and when appropriate.